FauxFiasco/PosPhysSolver/README.md

     - Click `q` to solve the current problem
     - Click `w` to go to the next problem
     - Click `e` if you are at the last problem and want to go to your dashboard

+# MAKE SURE TO GET ONE OR TWO WRONG OCCASIONALLY (so no one finds out)